-The student has the right to cancel the Enrollment Agreement until midnight of the fifth business day after the student has been accepted; if the right to cancel is not given to any prospective student at the time the Enrollment Agreement is signed, then the student has the right to cancel the agreement at any time and receive a refund of all monies paid to date within 10 days of cancellation.
+The student has the right to cancel the Enrollment Agreement until midnight of the fifth business day after the student has been accepted; if the right to cancel is not given to any prospective student at the time the Enrollment Agreement is signed, then the student has the right to cancel the agreement at any time and receive a refund of all monies, except D.O.T Physical and D.O.T Drug Screen, paid to date, within 10 days of cancellation.
+Regardless is the student is provisionally enrolled of fully enrolled, the school will retain all D.O.T Physical and D.O.T Drug Screen costs.
 Any cancellation by a student should be in writing or orally and given to the managing employee of the school.
 Applicants who have not visited the school prior to enrollment will have the opportunity to withdraw without penalty within five business days following either the regularly scheduled orientation procedures or following a tour of the school facilities and inspection of equipment where training and services are provided.
 Institutions are required to keep records of student's initial visits or orientation sessions.

 If a student, provisional or fully enrolled, does not pass the D.O.T.
 Drug Screen and/or the D.O.T.
-Physical, he/she will not be allowed to continue in the CDL Training Course.
+Physical, he/she will not be allowed to continue in the CDL Training Course or Professional Truck Driving.
 All monies will be refunded with the exception of the cost of the D.O.T.
 Drug Screen and D.O.T.
 Physical.